 Editor in Chief

 Andrew Rosenkrantz is Professor of Radiology and Urology at the NYU Grossman School of Medicine, where he serves as Section Chief of Abdominal Imaging, Director of Prostate Imaging, and Director of Health Policy.
-He is also a Senior Affiliate Research Fellow of the Harvey L. Neiman Health Policy Institute.
+He previously served as a Senior Affiliate Research Fellow of the Harvey L. Neiman Health Policy Institute.
 He attended medical school at Albany Medical College before completing a diagnostic radiology residency at University of Maryland Medical Center and a fellowship in body MRI at NYU.

 Dr. Rosenkrantz was recognized by AuntMinnie in 2018 as the year’s Most Influential Radiology Researcher.

-Disclosures: Royalties from Thieme Medical Publishers; current grant support paid to the institution from the NIH/NIBIB and the Harvey L. Neiman Health Policy Institute; past grant support paid to the institution from the ARRS, ACR, AUR, RSNA, SAR, and Department of Defense; current salary support paid to the institution from ARRS for AJR editorship; on editorial boards of Radiology and JMRI; on boards of American College of Radiology and New York State Radiological Society
+Disclosures: Royalties from Thieme Medical Publishers; past grant support paid to the institution from the NIH/NIBIB, ARRS, ACR, AUR, RSNA, SAR, Department of Defense, and the Harvey L. Neiman Health Policy Institute; current salary support paid to the institution from ARRS for AJR editorship; on boards of American College of Radiology and New York State Radiological Society